 I've been consumed by oodles of banana bread loaves, golden soup, paleo chocolate chip cookies, Chocolate Chip Tahini Cookies and Chickpea Walnut Brownies from the Joyous Cookbook.

-Enter this paleo and vegan apple crisp - a total ray of sunshine and welcome change from all the chocolate I've been eating.
-Since this makes a rather large portion, I've been eating it for breakfast with some sheep's milk yogurt (in addition to a treat a night after dinner)!
+Enter this paleo and vegan apple crisp - a total ray of sunshine and a welcome change from all the chocolate I've been eating.
+Since this makes a rather large portion, I've been eating it for breakfast with some sheep's milk yogurt (in addition to a treat after dinner)!
 Walker hasn't been joining me eating it at breakfast because he's been intermittent fasting for the past couple of weeks but that doesn't stop him from eating it at night!!

 This apple crisp is everything you dream it could be: crunchy and crispy on the top and sweet and soft (but not soggy) on the bottom.

 I have a thing about soggy fruit in crisps and cobblers.
 Unless it's blueberries or raspberries, I like a little texture, so I cook it until the apples are tender but not soggy.
 If you like them really soft like soup, just bake longer than I have noted below.

 The best part about this crisp aside from how flavourful and yummy it is, is that it's totally vegan and paleo-friendly which makes it wonderful for people who have dietary restrictions or food allergies in your home.
 It's also easy on your digestive system!
 This recipe is loosely based off of my Grain-free Nutty Granola from my second cookbook Joyous Detox.
 I love creating grain-free (no oats) crisps because my digestion prefers it that way.

 - Paleo and vegan

 - Very balanced dessert because it's rich in fibre, phytonutrients, good fat and protein

 - Full of flavour from cinnamon and nutmeg (cardamom would be another nice addition)